September 29th, 2020

 Once the fire is out, there will still be much to do.
 First, make sure you change your furnace filters and clean your HVAC system.
 Check out the article in the Real Estate Guide from Hendrix Heating about filters.
 Also, have the filters in your cars changed.
 The smoke has wreaked havoc with both systems.
 If you have not done so in the last 6-12 months, reach out to your insurance broker to ensure that you have proper coverages for your home, auto, and life.

 Finally, for some of us, life will never be the same.
 These individuals will need support as they rebuild their homes, towns, and lives.
-If you can and want to do more, please join us in supporting the great agencies listed on our Your Listing Matters non-profit spotlight, in the October Real Estate Guide.
+If you can and want to do more, please join us in supporting the great agencies listed on our Community Matters non-profit spotlight in the Real Estate Guide.
 These organizations are best poised to help in the rebuilding efforts.
 Thank you to everyone involved as we, as the great state we are, help our fellow Oregonians move forward.

 Again, thank you for everything you have done to support your neighbors.
 Should you need support during this time, especially related to housing, please reach out to us.
 You can contact us in Corvallis at 541-757-1781 and in Albany at 541-924-5616.
 We will get through this, together.